 Blinds can prove to be a dust and dirt magnet and cleaning them depends on the levels of dust and grime it has accumulated.
 Here are a few tips for window blinds cleaning.

 - Faux wood blinds which have slightly higher levels of dust and can’t just be wiped with a wet cloth can be cleaned with the help of a vacuum.
-Make use of a vacuum with a dust brush attachment which can prove to be easiest way to clean window blinds.
+Make use of a vacuum with a dust brush attachment which can prove to be the easiest way to clean window blinds.
 Be certain to close the blinds all the way and vacuum across the slats and not up and down.
 Ensure the suction is not on a higher setting to avoid warping or bending the slats.
 Also, make sure not to brush upwards as the slats tend to get loose or unhooked.

-- To get rid of tougher stains, you can use a combination of cotton ball dabbed in white vinegar.
+- To get rid of tougher stains, you can use a combination of cotton balls dabbed in white vinegar.
 All you need to do is swipe along both sides of the slat to wipe out all dust and grime.
 If the cotton gets dirty, simply dip it in vinegar and finish off the rest of the slats.

 - In the case of wooden blinds, dip an old sock or soft cloth in some furniture polish and wipe each slat individually carefully avoiding the cords.
 Avoid using water to clean wood as it could lead to discoloration, spotting or warping of the wood.